 The closest Hagee ever comes in his book to making anything approaching a risky prediction is found in his suggestion that a major cataclysm of some kind will transpire on or around September 28, 2015, the date of the fourth and final lunar eclipse of the tetrad.
 He places much emphasis on the fact that the year 2015 is a Shemittah, or period of Sabbath rest lasting one year.
 This observance, instituted by ancient Hebrew law in Leviticus 25:4, occurs every seventh year.
 In Hagee’s prophetic scheme, a major cataclysm must occur every Shemittah year.
 “While observing Shemittah guarantees abundant produce, neglecting it leads to judgment,” he asserts (p.
 49).

-Hagee goes on to commit the sharpshooter fallacy once again by citing the terrorist attacks in American on September 11, 2001 and the collapse of the American stock market on September 29, 2008 as examples of major disasters that occurred in those previous Shemittah years.
+Hagee goes on to commit the sharpshooter fallacy once again by citing the terrorist attacks on American soil on September 11, 2001 and the collapse of the American stock market on September 29, 2008 as examples of major disasters that occurred in those previous Shemittah years.
 From this he infers that some major crisis or disaster will transpire in September 2015:

 The next Shemittah year occurs in 2014-15, which takes place within the series of the next Four Blood Moons.